KentenRoth/100DaysOfCode/README.md

 Today I wasn't really feeling it.
 I coded for around 2 hours and I think I'm going to call it a day.
 I might get back into the mood of coding later, but I think the snow storm and it just being really cold is having and effect on my focus.
 If this being cold stuff continues I will move a little heater to my coding area.
 I think I'm going to just spend some time with my wife and daughter and lounge around with them the rest of today.

 ---

+Day 72

+Today I did not code.
+After work I came home and I was dead tired.
+I went to bed very early.

+---

+Day 73

+Today I dove into working with React.
+I started building out a small app that will pull robot images from robohash.org.
+This is just a small starter app to get me back in the swing of React.
+I enjoyed React and I enjoy MongoDB, so I am excited to learn how I can put them together to make larger more user friendly apps.

+---